I’m actually quite sick of hearing about this concept, to be honest.

 Or perhaps the laziness I spoke of earlier

-May it’s be because it is intimidating and people don’t know how to do it.
+Maybe it’s because it is intimidating and people don’t know how to do it.

 Just open your eyes, be receptive to a different way of thinking, and you will see how much you are losing out on in this type of arrangement.